 SHARPP Peer Advocates provide advocacy and crisis intervention for survivors of recent, past, or attempted IPV (sexual assault, child sexual assault, incest, relationship abuse, stalking, sexual harassment, etc.).

-After completing extensive training through a full-term credited course offering, SHARPP Peer Advocates assist with staffing the 24/7 helpline and providing services to survivors.
+After completing a two-week extensive training, SHARPP Peer Advocates assist with staffing the 24/7 helpline and providing services to survivors.
 Advocates empower survivors by offering information, tools, resources, and support.